This is a hypothetical example and not actual clients and their outcomes

 his parents’ tax liability plus ways they can reduce taxes, with or without catering.

 Sean has $71,000 in taxable income, a marginal income tax rate of 22%, and an average income tax rate of 12%–14%.
 He also pays 6.2% into social security at his job at Nissan and 1.45% in Medicare taxes.
-On his $7,000 of net earnings from self-employment, he is responsible for employer and employee portions (12.4% in social security and 2.9% in Medicare taxes).
+In addition, he is responsible for employer and employee portions on his $7,000 of net earnings from self-employment (12.4% in social security and 2.9% in Medicare taxes).

 Sean could lower his income taxes by contributing to his company’s retirement plan.
 However, there is no employer match.
-Because of his income, he is ineligible for a deductible IRA.
+In addition, because of his income, he is ineligible for a deductible IRA.
 Therefore, if he wants tax savings, he needs to use the employer plan.

 Another option is to forgo deductibility and set up a Roth IRA.
 Forty to forty-five years of tax-free growth might be a better choice than a deductible retirement contribution with no employer match.